[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Many photographers like to keep things simple.
 For example, they may use a tight shot to show the tear in the child’s eye.
 Don does this also, but his ability to capture the big picture sets him apart from most of his colleagues in the profession.

 To tell someone’s story through the use of pictures, one must come to a deep understanding of the people he is photographing.
-He needs to understand the subject matter well enough to simplify the message, so it does not get lost in the communication process.
+He needs to understand the subject well enough to simplify the message so it does not get lost in the communication process.
 By living with the King family for three weeks, Don got to know the people.
-Many other photographers have tried to do what Don had done, and usually they have come back too soon with the story.
-Often the story others come back with is their perception of the situation.
+Many other photographers have tried to do what Don had done, and usually, they have come back too soon with the story.
+Often, the story others come back with is their perception of the situation.
 Many photographers can not get their egos out of the way to listen to the people.

-Figure 29 An Appalachian migrant family in Ohio during 1968.
+Figure 29 An Appalachian migrant family in Ohio in 1968.

 Figure 30 Angela Fung works in the daycare program at Utopia Parkway Baptist Chapel in New York City.

-“The most important thing about Don is that he almost single-handedly raised the level of photojournalism within the convention, and also created a standard of excellence by which everybody else who worked around him had to be measured or measured themselves.
+“The most important thing about Don is that he almost single-handedly raised the level of photojournalism within the convention and also created a standard of excellence by which everybody else who worked around him had to be measured or measured themselves.
 These two things are enormous contributions to Southern Baptist communications efforts.
-Just his presence demands such a high standard of production from editors, writers, as well as other photographers.
+His presence demands such a high production standard from editors, writers, and other photographers.
 Don does all this with a great deal of humility.
 This is also reflected in his willingness to help young photographers.
 This all stems from Don’s enormous sense of security within himself.
 He is sure of who he is and what he can do.
 He knows what his abilities are.
-This gives him a solid foundation for helping other people without any threat to his career or his fame or notoriety.”[35]
+This gives him a solid foundation for helping others without any threat to his career, fame, or notoriety.”[35]

 Don can help one grow in the field of communication.
-His gift is pointing out the weaknesses in a shoot and the strengths.[36]
+His gift is pointing out the weaknesses and the strengths.[36]
 After the writer had been taking his work to be critiqued by Don for several years, the writer noticed that Don would look for positive things on which to comment and would pass over much of the work.
-As the writer started to focus on the positives, the more Don would comment.
+As the writer focused on the positives, the more Don would comment.
 Finally, when the writer became bold and asked Don what was wrong with some other photographs, Don spoke more openly.
 Don is careful not to criticize.
 He looks for the positives in the work of others.

 Don’s graciousness was needed to talk to the Southern Baptists in leadership at the Home Mission Board and other agencies.
 He had a way of gradually getting others to join his team.
-He did not put down their work, but by showing what he was doing, he led others to join in and be a part of the process.
+He did not put down their work, but by showing what he was doing, he led others to join in and participate in the process.

 Figure 31 Boys at a Baptist community center in Kentucky in 1970.

-Dallas Lee, naive and still young in his profession, thought he could just photograph and write with the best of them.
+Dallas Lee, naive and still young in his profession, thought he could photograph and write with the best of them.
 After meeting Don, he was humbled.[37]
 Don has only good things to say about many of his colleagues at the Home Mission Board.
-His admiration for Dr. Arthur Rutledge’s direction in home missions not only made Don proud to be Southern Baptist but also inspired him to do some of his best work ever up to that point.
+His admiration for Dr. Arthur Rutledge’s direction in home missions made Don proud to be a Southern Baptist and inspired him to do some of his best work ever up to that point.

-Don is not able to do alone all that it takes to put out the work of his caliber.
+Don cannot do all it takes to put out the work of his caliber alone.
 It takes the team approach to make it happen.
-Don believed in the photo lab to do its best in printing his job to make it stand out and make people stop and look.
+Don believed that the photo lab did its best to print his job to make it stand out and make people stop and look.
 Don always had professional labs print his work.
-While with Black Star, He tried to develop a style of his own.
-One day he walked into the lab that he used, and a lab technician was out front.
+While with Black Star, He tried to develop his style.
+One day, he walked into the lab he used, and a lab technician was out front.
 He asked Don if he was Don Rutledge.
 The man wanted to talk to Don.
 He had been printing Don’s work for many years and admired it.
 Don did not want the man to know that he was unaware of his style.
 So he asked the man what he liked about his style.
 The man said he liked the way he treated people with dignity.
 He noticed that Don was very religious and had a deep appreciation for social issues.
 This man told Don so much about himself that at that moment, Don realized that what he had been working so hard to do was succeeding.
 He also learned how much one knows about him by looking at the photographs.

 The central theme in all of Don’s work is LOVE.